christianriccio/Intelligent-Data-Science-Methodology-and-Portability-for-Epileptic-Seizure-Detection/README.md

 # Introduction

 Affecting approximately 50 million individuals globally, epilepsy imposes significant challenges due to its unpredictable seizure episodes.
 Despite advancements in medical treatment, a substantial fraction of patients remains unresponsive to conventional therapies, highlighting the need for innovative detection and management strategies.
 Our research leverages long-term EEG monitoring data to develop an IDS system that addresses these challenges by facilitating accurate, reliable seizure detection and offering insights into patient-specific seizure dynamics.
+# Repository Structure
+- `/notebook`: contains the .zip version of the colab notebook (linked also after) that hosts the whole source code of data pre-processing, analysis and modelling.
+- `/datasets`: contains the datasets used for the purpose of the analysis
+- `/snippets`: contains sub-folders labelled as: pre-processing.... each one of them containing python scripts extracted from the notebook.

 # Getting Started

 ## Prerequisites